VKCOM/graph-cache/README.md

 ## Contributing

+This library is written using ES6 code.
+Before pushing run ```npm run build``` to generate ES5 compatible js code.
 Issues and PR's are welcomed here.